bunkerity/bunkerweb/README.md

 If set to *yes*, lets you define custom IP addresses to be whitelisted through the `WHITELIST_IP_LIST` environment variable.

 `WHITELIST_IP_LIST`
-Values : *\<list of IP addresses separated with spaces\>*
+Values : *\<list of IP addresses and/or network CIDR blocks separated with spaces\>*
 Default value : *23.21.227.69 40.88.21.235 50.16.241.113 50.16.241.114 50.16.241.117 50.16.247.234 52.204.97.54 52.5.190.19 54.197.234.188 54.208.100.253 54.208.102.37 107.21.1.8*
 Context : *global*
-The list of IP addresses to whitelist when `USE_WHITELIST_IP` is set to *yes*.
+The list of IP addresses and/or network CIDR blocks to whitelist when `USE_WHITELIST_IP` is set to *yes*.
 The default list contains IP addresses of the [DuckDuckGo crawler](https://help.duckduckgo.com/duckduckgo-help-pages/results/duckduckbot/).

 `USE_WHITELIST_REVERSE`
 Values : *yes* | *no*